 Discipline > Motivation

 One of the biggest myths of all is that successful people are constantly motivated.
-The online world that we live in certainly perpetuates this false assumption.
+The online world that we live in perpetuates this false assumption.
 Social media only captures what a person wants you to see.
 As a result, certain people have created the illusion that they operate in a fairy tale land that’s devoid of bad days and bad moods.

 The reality though is that no one lives in a constant state of motivation.
 We all experience ups and downs, and moments when we don’t feel like doing what needs to be done.
 Successful people don’t just work when they feel like working however.
 Instead, they are disciplined enough to get the job done regardless of their mood.

-If you always wait to feel a certain way before you act, don’t expect to ever accomplish anything worthwhile.
+If you always wait to feel a certain way before you act, don’t expect to accomplish anything worthwhile.
 Too much time will be spent procrastinating as you sit around waiting for the perfect mood to arrive.
 Meanwhile, your successful competitors will be busy putting in the work whether they want to or not.

 Embrace the Grind

 One of the keys to becoming more successful is recognizing the simple fact that life is tough.
 There is no such thing as a perfect time to work or start a new task.
-Therefore, rather than constantly seeking out motivation to begin or continue, your time would be better spent cultivating habits that will eventually lead towards enhanced productivity.
+Therefore, rather than seeking out motivation to begin or continue, your time would be better spent cultivating habits that will eventually lead towards enhanced productivity.

 Speaking for myself, I have never relied on motivation to succeed.
 I certainly welcome those times when I’m fired up and ready to go, but I’ll never limit my output to such moments.
 I’d rather take pride in my work than wait to feel a certain way before I work.